alphagov/govuk-rfcs/rfc-164-retire-email-alert-monitoring-as-a-separate-app.md

 [healthcheck URL]: https://travel-advice-publisher.publishing.service.gov.uk/healthcheck/recently-published-editions

+### How the alerts actually happen (Jenkins)

+Where we use the phrase "an alert happens" above, the actual mechanism is that the email-alert-monitoring task exits with a fail status (2), and the Jenkins job running the task uses the Failure_Passive_check job to send a passive check to ICINGA with a failed status.
+Icinga handles escalation to Pagerduty.

 ### Problems with matching subject lines

 Problems can occur when trying to match by subject line if the title of the alert is altered after the email has been sent out.
 The [RSS feed] or [healthcheck URL] will contain a title that differs from the subject line of the email sent out.
 This will cause a failed match, and an alert will go off, even though for practical purposes the email has been sent.
 This causes false alarms, and needs someone to add a [hard-coded exception] into the matching code, increasing toil.